imprvhub/ivanlunadev-portfolio/src/content/projects/post-cinemathe.md

 #### Feedback:
 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the [GitHub repository](https://github.com/imprvhub/cinemathe/issues/new).

+##### Planned Features and Fixes for v1.3.0:

+- **Feat: TV Show Episode Reminders**
+  Add reminders for new episodes of TV shows.
+This feature will allow users to receive notifications about new episodes for their favorite TV shows, ensuring they never miss an update.

+- **Feat: Advanced Search Filters**
+  Implement advanced search by year, genre, and rating.
+This feature will enhance the search functionality, enabling users to filter their search queries more precisely.
+Users will be able to search by specific years, genres, and ratings, making it easier to find exactly what they're looking for.

+- **Feat: Real-time Favorite Deletion**
+  Live deletion of favorites from the profile page.
+Users will be able to delete their favorites in real-time directly from their profile page, providing a more seamless and interactive experience.

+- **Fix: Profile Name Display Issue**
+  Resolve an issue where the profile name is not displayed on the first launch.
+This fix will ensure that the profile name is correctly shown when a user accesses their profile for the first time.

+- **Fix: Favorites Menu Responsiveness**
+  Improve responsiveness of the favorite collection menu on the profile page for resolutions wider than 600px.
+This fix will enhance the layout and usability of the favorites menu on larger screens.

+- **Fix: Star Ratings in Profile**
+  Add stars to the ratings in profile/index.vue.
+This fix will visually represent user ratings with star icons, providing a clearer and more intuitive rating system.

 #### Attributions

 The foundational inspiration for this project is derived from the [TasteJS](https://github.com/tastejs/nuxt-movies) repository, and i extend my gratitude for their pioneering work.